oicr-gsi/pinery/pinery-ws/README.md

 deploying to **/pinery-file**, call the context file **pinery-file.xml**
 3. Configure options specific to the source LIMS in the properties file

-### Running with Jetty

-For a simple deployment, a standalone Jetty server can be launched via Maven.
-Note that this option requires internal configuration and does not support external Lims implementations.

-1. Configure Pinery using internal configuration, as detailed above
-2. Build the entire Pinery project: `mvn clean install -DskipITs=false`)
-3. Navigate to pinery/pinery-ws/
-4. Run command mvn jetty:run
-5. Jetty will display the resulting webservice base URL and port

 ### Running in Tomcat

 Tomcat 7 or later is the recommended servlet container for Pinery as it offers greater flexibility, mainly